 oss://bucket01/folder1/table1/partition1/fiile.csv oss://bucket01/folder1/table1/partition2/fiile.csv oss://bucket01/folder1/table2/partition3/fiile.json oss://bucket01/folder1/table2/partition4/fiile.json

-In the preceding directories, the files in the table1 and table2 directories are in different formats.
-In this situation, the task creates two tables in DLA, each with two partitions.
-The table1 table includes partition1 and partition2.
-The table2 table includes partition3 and partition4.
+In the preceding directories, the formats of the files under the table1 and table2 directories are different.
+The task creates two tables, each with two partitions.
+The table1 table has the partition1 and partition2 partitions.
+The table2 table has the partition3 and partition4 partitions.

-If subdirectories are named in the format of key-value pairs that are used by Hive tables, the task automatically uses the names of the partition keys as the partition names.
-Otherwise, the default partition names are used.
+If subdirectories are named in the format of key-value pairs that are used by Hive tables, the metadata discovery task automatically uses the names of the keys as the partition names.
+Otherwise, the default partition names, such as partition_0 and partition_1, are used.